WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Experiments

 \subsection{OOD Detection Performance on Classifiers}

-We first present the OOD detection comparison with classification models based on ResNet-50 and ViT backbones.
-The results are tabulated in Tab. \ref{tab:res50Clf} and Tab. \ref{tab:vitClf}, respectively.
-For all methods, we report both detailed results on each OOD dataset as well as the average performance.
-The best AUROC and FPR95 are shown in bold, and the second and third place are underlined.
-Our evaluation shows that, on average across all OOD datasets, \methName exhibits superior performance compared to the baselines for both ViT and ResNet-50 models.
+The first experiment presents the OOD detection comparison with classification models based on ResNet-50 and ViT backbones.
+Tab. \ref{tab:res50Clf} and Tab. \ref{tab:vitClf} provide the quantitative results, consisting of outcomes for each OOD dataset and average performance across them.
+The best AUROC and FPR95 are in bold, with second and third rank underlined.
+On average across all OOD datasets, \methName exhibits superior performance compared to the baselines for both ViT and ResNet-50 models.
 This validates the efficacy of our OOD score function design.

-\paragraph{Consistency across OOD distributions.} Tajwar et al \cite{noSOTA} shows on small-scale OOD benchmarks that existing OOD detectors do not have a consistent performance across OOD data source.
-The property is important as the OOD data distribution is unpredictable in the open world.
-We demonstrate that \methName consistently achieves top performance across all OOD datasets.
-As an illustration, our approach achieves top-3 performance in 11 out of 12 metrics (2 - AUROC and FPR95 - for each of the 6 OOD datasets) when used with the ViT-B/16 model, with 6 of them being the highest compared to the baseline methods.
-The close ones are ViM and Maha (both achieve $7$ top-3 including $2$ top-1), but their top-1 results are achieved on the same dataset, whereas ours are on three.
-This indicates that by examing both discriminative and residual information, our method is capable of detecting a broader range of OOD patterns.
+\paragraph{Consistency across OOD distributions.} Tajwar et al \cite{noSOTA} shows on small-scale OOD benchmarks that existing OOD detectors do not have a consistent performance across OOD data sources.
+Consistency is important as the OOD data distribution is unpredictable in the open world. \methName consistently achieves top performance across all OOD datasets.
+As an illustration, it achieves top-3 performance in 11 out of 12 metrics (2 - AUROC and FPR95 - for each of the 6 OOD datasets) when used with the ViT-B/16 model, with 6 of them being the highest compared to the baseline methods.
+Close baselines are ViM and Maha (both achieve $7$ top-3 including $2$ top-1). but their top-1 results are achieved for one dataset, whereas \methName does so for three.
+Similar outcomes occur for ResNet-50.
+Examining both discriminative and residual information promotes the detection of a broader range of OOD patterns.

-\paragraph{Robustness across encoder architectures.} Another critical aspect of our OOD detector is its model-agnostic nature, as evidenced by its consistently high performance across different models.
-This highlights the ability of our approach to handle the diverse feature manifolds induced by distinct network architectures.
+\paragraph{Robustness across encoder architectures.} Another property of \methName is its model-agnostic nature.
+Its consistently high performance across network types demonstrates an ability to handle the diverse feature manifolds induced by distinct network architectures.